Introduction: Federal Excise Tax Increase Study

 Retailers and distributors are of critical importance to the national, state and local economies.
 There are over 253,000 retail stores that sell tobacco products and more than half of them, some 136,000 stores, are single-owner operations.
 Many of these stores are operated by diverse, middle-class, and first-generation owners and their families, and are the primary source of their and their employees’ income.

-The large federal tax increases proposed in S. 1314 / H.R.
-2786, the Tobacco Tax Equity Act of 2021, would have a significant negative economic impact not only on retail stores, distributors, and their employees, but also on states, cities and the local communities.
+The large federal tax increases proposed in the Congressional reconciliation budget bill would have a significant negative economic impact not only on retail stores, distributors, and their employees, but also on states, cities and the local communities.

 According to market data, cigarette and other tobacco product sales account for more than one-third of in-store sales at the nation’s convenience stores and up- wards of 90% of sales at tobacco outlet stores.
 In addition, some 3.8 million employees nationwide work at stores that sell tobacco products.
 State and local excise taxes and sales taxes collected on these products are also critical revenue sources to state and localities across the nation.